Azure/azure-storage-fuse/README.md

     * `--attr-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache inode attributes.
     * `--entry-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache directory listing.
     * `--negative-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache non-existance of file or directory.
-    * `--allow-other=true`: Allow other users to have access this mount point.
+    * `--allow-other`: Allow other users to have access this mount point.

 ## Environment variables
 - General options